Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Non-asymptotic Mean Squared Error (MSE)

-where $S_n=\sum_{i=1}^n a_i^2$.
-And \end{proposition} The weights in Proposition \ref{1dlm} are adjusted by learning rate $\eta_{i}$ and data $a_{i}$.
+The weights in Proposition \ref{1dlm0} are adjusted by the learning rates $\eta_{i}$.
 However, one characteristic of these weights is that the last weight is significantly larger than the preceding ones.
+In comparison with the equal weights scheme, our $c_{n, i}$ is intuitively attractive by putting most weight on the last iterate.